Baked Grilled Cheese + Video

 Baked Grilled Cheese FAQ

 It’s a good idea to pair an aged variety for flavor with a younger variety that melts easily.
-The combination of mild cheddar, Swiss, and Brie in this recipe creates a creamy, mild flavor that anyone will enjoy.
+The combination of mild cheddar, Swiss, and Brie in this grilled cheese in oven recipe creates a creamy, mild flavor that anyone will enjoy.

 However, feel free to experiment with different combinations!
 Some popular choices are: